 If there’s one thing that’s sure to keep you warm on these cooler days, it’s a Sunday roast.
 And we’ve chosen the best places in Manchester to enjoy a Sunday roast at, all you have to do is turn up.

 1. The Counter House, Ancoats

-Arguably one of the best Sunday roasts Manchester has to offer, The Counter House offers a seriously tasty, piled-high plate of goodness – with huge Yorkshire Puddings, massive portions of roast meat, and all the trimmings you could think of.
-The atmosphere is really laid back and bustling, with gorgeous decor, the scents of rich gravy sweeping through the room, and most importantly, impeccable customer service.
+Arguably one of the best places in Manchester for a Sunday roast, The Counter House offers a seriously tasty, piled-high plate of goodness – with huge Yorkshire Puddings, massive portions of roast meat, and all the trimmings you could think of.
+The atmosphere is really laid back and bustling, with gorgeous décor, the scents of rich gravy sweeping through the room, and most importantly, impeccable customer service.
 The Counter House, 35 Blossom St, Ancoats, Manchester, M4 6AJ.

 2. Hawksmoor, Deansgate

 Claiming to have the ‘best steak in Manchester’, Hawksmoor is located in a late Victorian courthouse on Deansgate and also whips up a delicious Sunday roast.
 The interior is true to the building and features lots of reclaimed materials from the era, but it’s the food we are interested in most.
 The restaurant imitates the traditional cooking of the era – roasted on a spit over an open fire – by cooking their meat on real charcoal before finishing them in the oven, making their slow-roast prime rib with all the trimmings sound delectable.
 Hawksmoor, 184-186 Deansgate, Manchester, M3 3WB.

 3. The Wharf, Castlefield